myrkmla69/tg_chat_stat/README.md

 # Statistic of Personal Chats Telegram

-To analyze chats, you need to export your data (only personal chats without files) from Telegram Desktop (JSON) and provide the path to the result file (`result.json`).
+To analyze chats, you need to export your data (only personal chats without files) from Telegram Desktop (JSON) and select export from the list in program.

 ## Tasks